How to Evidence Enablement Outcomes in Supported Living Bids

 - Health, safety & wellbeing: self-advocacy, PBS plans, reduced restrictive practices, improved stability of routines.

 Critically, enablement outcomes aren’t slogans.
-They’re measurable changes from a baseline — captured through structured plans, regular reviews, and triangulated evidence (staff observation, family feedback, and where appropriate, health professional input).
-Our Editable Method Statements include ready-to-use enablement plan templates that link goals, tasks, and evidence to the scoring criteria you’ll see in tenders.
+They’re measurable changes from a baseline — captured through structured plans, regular reviews, and triangulated evidence (staff observation, family feedback, and where appropriate, professional input).

 🧱 Build Your Evidence Framework Before You Write

-Great outcomes writing rests on a clear framework:
+Great outcomes writing rests on a clear framework.
+In bids, describe the cycle, not just the documents:

 - Start with baseline — what the person can do now, what they want to change, and the risks to manage.